 Gran Reserva: Red wines must be aged five years, of which at least two years in the barrel and up to three years in the bottle.
 Some bodegas produce long-lived white wines that mature for at least six months in the barrel and 42 months in the bottle.
 The production share is only 3%.

 Village and Region : In addition to the maturity-defined quality levels Joven, Crianza, Reserva and Gran Reserva, these two origin-oriented categories have been in existence since the 2017 vintage.

-Vino de Autor: Unofficial name (dt.
-Author's wine) for wines of special quality, which are produced in particularly good vintages from selected grapes in limited quantities.
+Vino de Author: Unofficial name (dt.
+Author's Wines) for wines of special quality, which are produced in particularly good vintages from selected grapes in limited quantities.
 Above all, this is practiced by smaller companies, especially in the area of Rioja Alavesa, which is thus the trend of the so-called Garage wines consequences.
 These mostly very expensive wines are marketed with bottle prices up to € 200.